dglazkov/polymath/README.md

 Download and unzip your snapshot.
 Then run:

-`python3 -m import.main --importer substack --substack-url=https://read.fluxcollective.org path/to/substack/root/`
+`python3 -m convert.main --importer substack --substack-url=https://read.fluxcollective.org path/to/substack/root/`

 Replacing the url with your base url.